-Our audit committee met eight times during the fiscal year ended December 31, 2008.
+Our audit committee met eight times and acted by written consent one time during the fiscal year ended December 31, 2008.

 Messrs.
 Angelo, O'Brien and Taylor, each of whom is a non-employee member of our Board, comprise our audit committee.
 Mr. O'Brien is the chairman of our audit committee.
 Our Board has determined that Messrs.
-Angelo, O'Brien and Taylor each satisfy the requirements for independence under the rules and regulations of the American Stock Exchange and the SEC.
-Our Board has also determined that Mr. O'Brien qualifies as an "audit committee financial expert" as defined in the SEC rules and satisfies the financial sophistication requirements of the American Stock Exchange.
-Our audit committee was established in accordance with Section 3(a)(58) (A) of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
+Angelo, O'Brien and Taylor each satisfy the requirements for independence under the rules and regulations of the NYSE Amex Stock Exchange and the SEC.
+Our Board has also determined that Mr. O'Brien qualifies as an "audit committee financial expert" as defined in the SEC rules and satisfies the financial sophistication requirements of the NYSE Amex Stock Exchange.
+Our audit committee was established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended, or the Exchange Act.